 This gene, however, is not limited to purebred dogs.
 All dogs with the dominant form of this gene (such as chihuahuas) will develop cloudiness in their eyes at a young age.

 If your dog’s eyes are cloudy, it may be due to age-related clouding of the lens or cornea, cataracts caused by an injury, glaucoma, another medical condition, or toxin exposure.
-If there is no sign of injury or illness, then cloudiness in your dog’s eyes is most likely due to the “spectacle” gene that causes cataracts at a young age.
+If there is no sign of injury or illness, cloudiness in your dog’s eyes is most likely due to the “spectacle” gene that causes cataracts at a young age.

 The Solution for a Dog’s Cloudy Eyes